Abhinandan81/grails-spring-security-core-with-dynamic-role-mapping/README.md

 ----------
 Making @Secured annotations Dynamic :
 -------------
+> **prerequisites:**
+ - you should have implemented spring security core : https://github.com/Abhinandan81/grails-spring-security/tree/master
-@Secured annotations we have used in  - https://github.com/Abhinandan81/grails-spring-security/tree/master implementation is “*static*” annotation, means: we can not assign newly created roles or existing roles which were not added in the @Secured  annotations , to the list of users who can access the controller action(url) at run time.
+ - @Secured annotations we have used in  - https://github.com/Abhinandan81/grails-spring-security/tree/master
+implementation is “*static*” annotation, means: we can not assign newly created roles or existing roles which were not added in the @Secured  annotations , to the list of users who can access the controller action(url) at run time.

 ***Create a new Domain Class as  :***